 I have written about this course before, but I include it again because it’s fabulous.

 When you sign up for Skillshare, you can choose and take as many courses as you like so make sure to bookmark this one!

 You will be able to create beautiful watercolour greetings cards and practice using watercolours or ink.
 My favourite watercolour paint to use is bright turquoise, opera pink gouache and gold.
 You will learn many new techniques and by the end will possess a unique skill set which is the perfect result!

-Photoshop lettering is the next class I’m going to take.
+Photoshop lettering classes online are abundant but this is the one I’ve chosen to be my next class.
 I am so impressed and pleased that people are sharing their knowledge that otherwise, you would need to take a graphic design course to learn!

 You can pick and choose which skills you want to learn, which is why I love online learning so much.
 I’ve been attending online courses since 2010 and try to learn a new skill each year.

 “In this class, you will learn some helpful techniques for drawing stylized words to create unique lettering in Adobe Photoshop.
 This includes:

 - What to look for when gathering lettering inspiration.